-₩ SECOND SUNDAY OF EASTER OR SUNDAY OF DIVINE MERCY - Sunday, April 8, 2018 [White]Lectionary #44
+SECOND SUNDAY OF EASTER OR SUNDAY OF DIVINE MERCY -Sunday, April 7, 2024 [White] Lectionary #44

-On this Sunday of Divine Mercy, prayers for the plenary indulgence that are offered today should be led by priests after Masses as listed in the plenary indulgence decree.
+On this Sunday of Divine Mercy, prayers for the plenary indulgence that are offered today may be led by priests after Masses as listed in the plenary indulgence decree.

-■ SOLEMNITY OF THE ANNUNCIATION OF THE LORD-Monday, April 9, 2018 [White]
+♯ SOLEMNITY OF THE ANNUNCIATION OF THE LORD-Monday, April 8, 2024 [White]

-Lectionary #545; Gloria and Creed (genuflection at õand by the Holy Spirití ö)
+Gloria and Creed (genuflection at "and by the Holy Spirit")

-₩ THIRD SUNDAY OF EASTER-Sunday, April 15, 2018 [White]
+♯ THIRD SUNDAY OF EASTER-Sunday, April 14, 2024 [White]

-₩ FOURTH SUNDAY OF EASTER-Sunday, April 22, 2018 [White]
+♯ FOURTH SUNDAY OF EASTER-Sunday, April 21, 2024 [White]

-Today has been designated as õWorld Day of Prayer for Vocations.ö Prayers for vocations to the diaconate, the priesthood, and the consecrated life should be inserted into the general intercessions at Mass.
+Today has been designated as "World Day of Prayer for Vocations."
+Prayers for vocations to the diaconate, the priesthood, and the consecrated life should be inserted into the general intercessions at Mass.

-FEAST ST. MARK THE EVANGELIST-Wednesday, April 25, 2018 [Red]
+FEAST OF SAINT MARK, EVANGELIST-Thursday, April 25, 2024 [Red]